almirpask/banking-api/README.md

 * Before run test run `docker-compose run web bash` to access the `bash` inside the `web` container.

-Once inside  the container run the maybe you need to install all the dependencies by runing `mix deps.get`
+Once inside  the container run maybe you will need to install all the dependencies by runing `mix deps.get`

 Inside on container run the following command `MIX_ENV=test mix test`